junehan-dev/junehan-dev/README.rst

     '--'

 @junehan-dev
-   I basically love culture based on Unix-like and those manuals and books written by 1127 People; *(many pdfs, Thx google)* Love writting formal documents like the way as GNU libs looks.
+   I basically love culture based on Unix-like manuals (mostly GNU manuals) and books written by old fashioned People(or may be just brian kernighan)
+   Love writting formal documents like the way as GNU libs does look like.

-   IM Available seoul, korea. junehan.dev@gmail.com
+   Available seoul, korea. junehan.dev@gmail.com

 Whats Available Here?
 Notes
 ---------------------------